 Previous technologies were unable to penetrate dense smoke to seek the underlying fires, but lives were saved during the fire missions because the scanner can see through the smoke and to the hot spots, Rigney said.
 Because the Ikhana identified an unknown fire, lives of firefighters potentially were saved, he added.
 Also as a result of the Ikhana imagery, 10,000 people in Paradise, Calif., were evacuated after fire commanders reviewed the data showing the fire's progress.

 In 2007, Ikhana missions were focused on validating sensor capability and the ability to be deployed in areas across the western United States, while the 2008 fire missions were within the borders of California, where more than 500 fires burned in June 2008, he said.
 Most of those fires were started by lightning striking dry brush and trees and flames moving fast through areas suffering after years of drought conditions.

-NASA is anticipated to again participate in California fire missions this fire season, Rigney said.
+The Ikhana makes a research flight over the high desert.
+A government team that collaborated on getting the technology available was recently recognized.
+(NASA Photo / Lori Losey) NASA is anticipated to again participate in California fire missions this fire season, Rigney said.
 The Ikhana's ability to fly for long durations and send imagry overlaid with maps to fire commanders on the ground has been a valuable tool that possibly can save lives and property this fire season by identifying where the best uses of resources are, he said.